Handley Page Harrow K7005, December 14th, 1943

 P/O Swaby was taken to Carndonagh hospital that evening and was taken then by RAF Ambulance to Northern Ireland on December 15th.
 It was not entirely clear from the file but the four dead airmen appear to have been brought to the border on December 15th also and handed over to the authorities there.

-Martin Gleeson, a member of the 'research team' here in Ireland, looked at the 271 Squadron records for the period around December 1943.
+Martin Gleeson, another Irish researcher, looked at the 271 Squadron records for the period around December 1943.
 At that time they were flying general cargo transport missions around the United Kingdom.
-On the day of the accident, Harrow K7005 was taking off from RAF Eglington in Northern Ireland.
-Martin believes it was taking off empty having flown cargo into the airfield, but at this time we do not know the purpose of the flight.
+On the day of the accident, Harrow K7005 was taking off from RAF Eglinton in Northern Ireland. it is not clear from the Squadron diary what the purpose of the flight was, but since no mention was made of cargo in the Irish Army reports, it is assumed it was returning from a cargo mission to the airfield.
+P/O Swaby was noted on December 5th 1943 as going on a detachment to Errol in Scotland with Harrow K7005.
 At that time, the squadron was operating aircraft to and from various airfields carrying freight.
 There were also aircraft sent on detachments to various airfields around the UK for similar duties.
-They would also assist combat squadrons in transferring between bases.
+They would for example assist combat squadrons in transferring between bases.
 The Irish Military recorded the time of the crash as 13:30hrs.
 A search team of Irish Army Soldiers and Gardaí (The Irish Police) took to the hills in an effort to find the crash.
 The aircraft would have been heard flying over by the local police and military posts.
 The Irish military report mentions that they had great trouble finding the site due to the conditions at the time.

 According to the information provided by Martin Gleeson from the 271 Squadron records, the weather on that day was very foggy.
 His determination is that the aircraft flew out across Lough Foyle and impacted onto a 1056ft high hill called Cnocnasmug (also known as Crock-na-smug).